LF-Decentralized-Trust-labs/Naryo/docs/configuration/configuration-jpa.md

-# 📚 Mongo Configuration Overview
+# 📚 JPA Configuration Overview

 This document describes how to configure **Naryo** using a **JPA-supported** database via the `persistence-spring-jpa` module.
 It complements the YAML-based configuration provided by **`spring-core`**, enabling **partial configuration** and